BaseMax/TinderGraphQLTS/README.md

 You can now send GraphQL queries and mutations to the server using a tool like GraphQL Playground or Insomnia.
 Open the respective tool and access http://localhost:4000/graphql to begin interacting with the API.

+## GraphQL

+### Queries

+- getUser(id: ID!): User

+Fetches a user by their unique identifier.

+- getProfile(userId: ID!): Profile

+Retrieves the profile associated with a specific user.

+- getPotentialMatches(userId: ID!): [Profile]

+Retrieves a list of potential matches for a user based on their preferences and interests.

+- getMatches(userId: ID!): [Profile]

+Retrieves a list of matched user profiles for a given user.

+- getMessages(userId: ID!, matchId: ID!): [Message]

+Retrieves a list of messages exchanged between a user and their matched user.

+- getLikedProfiles(userId: ID!): [Profile]

+Retrieves a list of profiles that a user has liked.

+- getDislikedProfiles(userId: ID!): [Profile]

+Retrieves a list of profiles that a user has disliked.

+- getMatchedProfiles(userId: ID!): [Profile]

+Retrieves a list of profiles that have been mutually matched with a user.

+- getConversation(userId: ID!, matchId: ID!): Conversation

+Retrieves the conversation history between a user and a specific match.

+- getConversations(userId: ID!): [Conversation]

+Retrieves a list of conversations that a user is currently engaged in.

+### Mutations

+- registerUser(input: RegisterInput!): User

+Registers a new user with the provided user details.

+- loginUser(email: String!, password: String!): AuthPayload

+Authenticates a user with the provided email and password, returning an authentication token.

+- updateProfile(userId: ID!, input: UpdateProfileInput!): Profile

+Updates the profile information for a given user.

+- swipeLeft(userId: ID!, potentialMatchId: ID!): Match

+Marks a potential match as rejected by a user.

+- swipeRight(userId: ID!, potentialMatchId: ID!): Match

+Marks a potential match as accepted by a user.

+- sendMessage(senderId: ID!, receiverId: ID!, message: String!): Message

+Sends a message from the sender to the receiver.

+- likeProfile(userId: ID!, profileId: ID!): Like

+Records that a user has liked a specific profile.

+- dislikeProfile(userId: ID!, profileId: ID!): Dislike

+Records that a user has disliked a specific profile.

+- unlikeProfile(userId: ID!, profileId: ID!): Like

+Removes the like status for a user on a specific profile.

+- unmatch(userId: ID!, matchId: ID!): Match

+Unmatches two users, ending the match connection between them.

+- deleteConversation(userId: ID!, matchId: ID!): Boolean

+Deletes the conversation history between a user and a specific match.

+- updateMessageReadStatus(messageId: ID!): Message

+Updates the read status of a specific message to mark it as read.

 ## Documentation

 For detailed documentation on the available queries, mutations, and data structures, refer to the API documentation.